Pineapple Upside Down Cupcakes

 Why is it called Upside Down

-Traditional cakes are baked and then the topping is added on after it has finished baking.
-With upside down cakes, the topping is baked into the cake by being placed first in the baking dish and the batter cooking on top of it.
+Traditional cakes are baked and then the topping is added on top after it has finished baking.
+With upside down cakes, the topping is baked into the cake by being placed first in the baking dish and the batter cooks on top of it.
 When it’s finished baking, it’s flipped upside down so that it’s ready to serve!

 What’s the best way to flip Pineapple Upside Down Cupcakes?

-Simply place a baking sheet upside down onto the muffin tin.
+Simply place a baking sheet onto the muffin tin.
 While the cupcakes are still warm, hold both sheet and tin together and quickly flip it with caution.
 With the baking sheet flat on the table or counter, lift the muffin tin up.
 The cupcakes should just fall right out.
 If not, then you can coax them with a little pressure from a fork or your hand.

 Variations